 In another emotionally devastating incident, June turned a teachable moment on project management into withering condemnation.
 My seventh-grade history class required us to create models of castles for one project.
 Looking for something that was gray and resembled stone, I chose potter’s clay as my material.
 What I hadn’t accounted for was how clay can crack when it dries--and my castle turned into something more like castle ruins, with no time to remake it.
 And...June...flipped...out.
 It’s hard for me to convey the hostility and anger she exploded at me.
 All the way to school she glared at and scolded as I cowered in the car.
 “Where was your plan B?!”
 She shouted, although she had never discussed with me what a plan B was.
 In decades worth of hindsight I was able to recognize that her behavior was outrageously disproportionate to the incident, but at the time, as usual, I felt that I somehow deserved this abuse.
 On top of feeling terrible that I had ruined my project, I faced the wrath of someone ironically tasked with the important job of parenting who couldn’t accept that children are just learning how to be human, and will make mistakes--which are just learning opportunities--along the way.
 As always, such compassion was too much to ask of June.

 Once in middle school a group of girls in my neighborhood and I somehow all managed to miss our bus, and we walked home from school instead.
 None of us even thought to phone home first.
 When I arrived home, Joan turned into something like the the Looney Tunes Tasmanian Devil.
 It was clear she had assumed the worst, but instead of being just relieved I showed up again and reminding me to phone ahead first, she released a torrent of screaming rage at me.
 "You're so irresponsible you're going to get pregnant with three babies!" she inanely sputtered.
 Me, the ugly good kid with no social life?
 Wow.
 And...wait...how many kids did she have, again?
-Yep, we're looking at this in Lesson Learned.
+Yep, we're looking at this later.
 (For the record, the next day at the bus stop I asked the neighborhood girls who had walked home with me if their moms had flipped their lids like mine, and they all said no.)

 No Sibling Support